-- Be harmful to the environment
+- be harmful to the environment;

-- Damage the treatment plant
+- damage the treatment plant;

-- Complicate the treatment process
+- complicate the treatment process; and

-- Pose a health threat to maintenance and repair crews
+- pose a health threat to maintenance and repair crews.

-Rule #1: If a matter or liquid can reasonably be thrown into the garbage, please do not flush it down the toilet or wash it down the drain.
+If a matter or liquid can reasonably be thrown into the garbage, please do not flush it down the toilet or wash it down the drain.

-sanitary do's and don'ts
+sanitary dos and don'ts